-Naledi Pandor was born in 1953 in Durban.
+Naledi Pandor was born on 7th of December, in 1953 Durban.
 She received most of her education in exile and matriculated at Gaborone Secondary School in Botswana.
 She obtained a BA in History and English at the University of Botswana in 1977 before leaving for overseas where she subsequently graduated with a MA at the University of London.
 Back in South Africa she was awarded a MA in Linguistics at Stellenbosch University in 1997.

 Before becoming the Minister of Education in 2004, Naledi Pandor was involved in educational issues in various ways.
 She taught English in both Botswana and London and then lectured at the University of Botswana before joining the University of Cape Town in 1989 as a senior lecturer.